DIRECT SME TERMS OF BUSINESS (“Terms of Business”)

 14. General

 14.2.
+No Partnership.
 Nothing in this Agreement shall create a partnership or joint venture between the parties and save as expressly provided in this Agreement, neither party shall enter into or have authority to enter into any engagement or make any representation or warranty on behalf of or pledge the credit of or otherwise bind or oblige the other party.

 15. Customer Support